OVECJOE/dad-is-my-acronym/Patterns_Day_11.md

 > Crazy right? 😅

-Though a positional patter consisting of two type patterns may resemble deconstruction, the behavior is different.
+Though a positional pattern consisting of two type patterns may resemble deconstruction, the behavior is different.
 Such positional pattern performs three checks:

 ```csharp
 case (int x, int y):